 Suppose there’s a business looking to south Georgia, to move into an area.
 They can go to the Adopt-A-Stream website for that particular area, and get an idea of where the best water is.
 And they may choose… that Berrien County has terrible water; I’m going to go to Cook County, or Lowndes!

-Al continues to invite people to join WWALS in monitoring water quality.
+Al continued to invite people to join WWALS in monitoring water quality.

 Al Browning as a high school teacher was written up by Ashley Harper for WALB, 29 July 2003, Berrien students protect the environment,